|

 The Barkor

-around the Jokhang, the main cathedral of all of Tibet, with origins
+the main cathedral of all of Tibet, with origins in the Tibet's

-in the Tibet's Imperial Period (from the 7th to the 9th Century CE).
+Imperial Period (from the 7th to the 9th Century CE).
+For the past

-For the past several hundred years, the Barkor has been a vibrant
+several hundred years, the Barkor has been a vibrant market,

-market, pilgimage site and residential center.
-The circular Barkor
+pilgimage site and residential center.
+The circular Barkor path

-path ranges about 1 km in length, completely encircling the Jokhang
+ranges about 1 km in length, completely encircling the Jokhang and

-and passes by numerous shops, stalls, sidewalk vendors and temples.
+passes by numerous shops, stalls, sidewalk vendors and temples.
+The

 buildings.